TakeshiOkamoto/PDFDesigner/README.md

 Normal version is the source code with comments.
 Compressed version is exactly the same as normal version and functionality.
 Shortening variable name and deleted the comment & space.

+## Supported file
+Files that have been created at such as "Microsoft Office, OpenOffice and Chrome".
+Format is a file that conforms to the PDF1.4 format (such as ISO 19005-1).
+PDF1.5 later file can not be basically correspondence. but, can read if Internally PDF1.4 format.

+Also, please understand that it can not respond If the PDF file is encrypted.

+## Open Source
+This PDFDesigner is an open source project of the "the various software of PDF creation & editing" for Windows that I created in 2003.
+The programming language has been published by transplanting from Delphi to JavaScript.

 ## Official site
 English
 [http://www.petitmonte.com/pdfdesigner/en/](http://www.petitmonte.com/pdfdesigner/en/)